Insights and Updates

 How DSO Impacts Your Balance Sheet and Cash Flow Statement

-On the Cash Flow Statement: An increase in accounts receivable is recorded as a use of cash (negative impact on operating cash flow), while a decrease represents a source of cash (positive impact).
+Higher DSO signals higher accounts receivable balances, which increases current assets but doesn't provide actual liquidity until collected.
+On the cash flow statement, an increase in accounts receivable is a use of cash (negative impact on operating cash flow), while a decrease represents a source of cash.

 DSO Formula for Different Business Models